200-176-Great Vocals

 Writer/Composer: Bob Dylan (1962)

-Bob Dylan’s magnificent song of lost love and departure is presented here from perhaps the greatest Folk / Folk/Rock trio in music history.
-They were leaders among the protest, social justice movements in the 1960s.
+Bob Dylan’s magnificent song of lost love and departure is presented here from perhaps the greatest Folk / Folk / Rock trio in music history.
+They were leaders among the protests, social justice movements in the 1960s.
 It was also their era of greatest popularity for songwriting, concerts and recordings.
+With hits such as If I Had a Hammer / I Dig Rock and Roll Music and Lemon Tree, they could do no wrong musically, crossing into the Pop market as well.
 In this case tenor Peter Yarrow does the honors with his heartfelt smooth-as-silk delivery, “I’m walking down that long, lonesome road, babe / Where I’m bound, I can’t tell / But goodbye is too good a word, gal / So I’ll just say “fare-thee-well.”
-Their influence on music is legendary, and this song is living proof…Touching and Beautiful!
+Their influence on music is legendary, and this song is living proof…Superb and Touching!

 191. SIR DUKE (1977)